mightymetrika/mmints/README.md

 ## Installation

-You can install the development version of mmints from [GitHub](https://github.com/) with:
+You can install the development version of ‘mmints’ from [GitHub](https://github.com/) with:

 ``` r